List of Marvel Comics characters: C: Elijah Cross

-Elijah Cross is a character in the Marvel Comics universe.
+Elijah Cross is a character appearing in American comic books published by Marvel Comics.
 He was created by Peter David and Khoi Pham, and first appeared in X-Factor vol. 3 #17 as a de-powered mutant, who lost his powers as a result of M-Day.

-Little is known about Elijah Cross, other than his role as leader of the terrorist group of former mutants called X-Cell, who believe mutants lost their powers as a result of a government conspiracy.
+Elijah Cross is the leader of the terrorist group of former mutants called X-Cell, who believe mutants lost their powers as a result of a government conspiracy.
 Cross was to be apprehended by S.H.I.E.L.D. to face allegations of sending a government official a toy elephant that nearly choked him to death, but Rictor and Wolfsbane intervened, believing the agents to be the criminals in the altercation.
 Afterwards, Cross went to former mutant Quicksilver, asking him if he could return his powers to him using the Terrigen Crystals embedded in Quicksilver's skin.
 Cross regained his powers for a short time afterward and used them to fight X-Factor.
-In the middle of the fight, Cross began to smoke and then exploded as a side effect of the Terrigen Mists.
+In the middle of the fight, Cross exploded as a side effect of the Terrigen Mists.

 Elijah Cross had the ability to increase his mass without being constrained by gravity, allowing him to move at speeds normal to a person of his regular body weight.
 He was depicted bowling through a small army of Jamie Madrox's clones.

 Crossfire

-Crossfire (William Cross) is a supervillain in American comic books published by Marvel Comics.
-Crossfire first appears in Marvel Two-in-One #52 (1979) and was created by writer Steven Grant and artist Jim Craig.
-His next appearance in Hawkeye Volume 1, #4 (1983) shows his first of many encounters with the title character.
-Crossfire later faces off against Hawkeye in the pages of Captain America #317 (1986), Avengers Spotlight #24–25 (1989), Avengers West Coast Volume 2, #100 (1993), and Hawkeye & Mockingbird #1–6 (2010).
-Crossfire also battles Nick Fury in Nick Fury: Agent of S.H.I.E.L.D.
-Volume 3, #40–41 (1992).
-The character is one of the central villains in Spider-Man: Breakout #1–5 (2005).
-Flashback scenes reveal elements of Crossfire's life before his time as a supervillain.
-He appears as a central character in the limited series Villains for Hire #1–4 (2011–2012), a supervillain spin-off of Marvel's Heroes for Hire series.
-Crossfire makes minor appearances in Agent X #6 (2002), Secret War #3–5 (2004), and Union Jack Volume 2, #1–2 (2006).
-He appears as a member of the Hood's criminal syndicate in New Avengers Volume 1, #35, 46, 50, 55–57, 60–61, 63–64 (2007–2010), New Avengers Annual #2 (2008), Secret Invasion #6, #8 (2008), Dark Reign: The Hood #1–2, 4–5 (2009), Marvel Zombies 4 #2 (2009), Dark Reign: The Cabal #1 (2009), Captain America: Siege #1 (2010), and New Avengers: Finale #1 (2010).